General Foundation Questions

 - Be cost-effective: The Cummings organization was built on—and continues to operate with—a strong sense of fiscal responsibility.
 The Foundation looks for that same commitment to cost-effectiveness in grant applicants.
 It has a particularly negative outlook, for example, on organizations that purchase first- or business-class airfare, regardless of whether such purchases would be made with Foundation grant funds.

 - Be jargon-free: While some selection committee members possess expertise in a particular area (e.g., education, healthcare), each application is read by multiple people with varying backgrounds.
 The value of a request will likely be much more evident if it is written in commonly understood language.

 - Be concrete: Opt for hard numbers and specifics over rhetoric and hyperbole.
 For example, "The grant would fund a new part-time instructor, allowing our organization to add two classes per week, serving an additional 200 clients per year," is preferable to, "The grant would allow our organization to increase its capacity to provide transformative learning experiences."

-- Be early: Although the Foundation accepts proposals over a few months, the vast majority are submitted in the final days before the deadline.
+- Be early: Although the Foundation accepts proposals over several weeks, the vast majority are submitted in the final days before the deadline.
 Submitting requests early is one way to stand out from the crowd.